Koredotcom/docs/docs/gale/settings/billing/managing-usage-limits.md

     For example, *“Your model credits and agent runs are low, and fine-tuning is disabled.
 Please contact galesupport@kore.com for uninterrupted service.”*

 * **Email Notifications:** The system automatically sends email notifications to users when their credit levels fall below a specified threshold, including warnings for both model credits and agent runs.
 Emails will be sent at 50%, 70%, 80%, and 90% exhaustion of model credits and agent runs, providing users with ample notice to take action.
-These emails include instructions on the next steps to resolve the issue, such as adding more credits byor  contacting GALE support.
+These emails include instructions on the next steps to resolve the issue, such as adding more credits by contacting GALE support.

     For example, *“This is to inform you that your model credits are getting low.
 You cannot start a new model fine-tuning job unless you have more than 25 model credits.
 To ensure uninterrupted service, kindly top up your plan with more model credits or email galesupport@kore.com.”*